lucidBrot/stackoverflow-fanatic-badge/README.md

 # Earn the Fanatic Badge on Stack Overflow

+*This fork removes the sendgrid addon from the requirements.
+That means that the heroku deploy button works without billing info provided, but of course sendgrid (email notifications) will not work.*

 A Python script deployed to Heroku that performs automatic logins on stackoverflow.com on a regular basis, so that you can earn the **Fanatic** badge, effortlessly.

 [Fanatic Badge](https://stackoverflow.com/help/badges/83/fanatic)